Senate of Trapani

-The Senate of Trapani was an ancient municipal institution endowed with judicial and executive powers, symbolizing the privileges enjoyed by the city during the Kingdom of Sicily.
+The Senate of Trapani was a medieval municipal institution endowed with judicial and executive powers, symbolizing the privileges enjoyed by the city during the Kingdom of Sicily.
 Members of local nobility and patriciate occupied seats in the city Senate, wielding hereditary influence over political, administrative, and economic affairs, and nominating candidates for the highest municipal offices.

 History

 Already in 1195, The Holy Roman Emperor Henry VI decreed that the Capitano Giustiziere (Chief Justice) of Trapani should hold the same rank as the Strategos of Messina.

 During medieval and early modern periods, Trapani was among the five most important cities of the Kingdom of Sicily.
 Alongside Trapani itself, the other cities—Messina, Syracuse, Catania, and Palermo—had civic senates established during the Aragonese domination.

 Trapani was one of the four cities never alienated from the royal domain (initially, Syracuse had been the seat of the queen's court).
 It occupied the fifth place in the royal (demanial) estate division of the Sicilian Parliament (fourth, before Syracuse rejoined).
 For centuries, the city hosted a municipal magistrate known as the Illustrissimo Senato Regio Consigliere.
 The Senate consisted of four patricians, known as giurati.

 Benigno da Santa Caterina records that Emperor Charles V, upon landing in Trapani in 1535, entered the Temple of Saint Augustine and swore—before all other cities of the kingdom—to uphold the privileges granted to Trapani by his royal predecessors.
 Consequently, the Senate added the following words to its city seal surrounding Trapani's coat of arms: